-- Reach out to the faculty member by email two weeks to a month in advance of when the letter is due - Choose the faculty member(s) who know you best and who have worked with you most recently - Provide information about the opportunity being applied for and a personal statement or other relevant information about how you are positioning yourself for the role
+Please be courteous: Reach out to the faculty member by email two weeks to a month in advance of when the letter is due.
+Choose the faculty member(s) who know you best and who have worked with you most recently.
+And provide information about the opportunity being applied for and context about how you are positioning yourself for the role.
 Your success is our success!